Deepfakes: Seeing isn’t always believing

 Our engagement with information is never purely evidence-based.
 Research has consistently shown that the way people interpret and act on information is shaped by identity, social norms, heuristics and context, not just accuracy alone.
 But perhaps what synthetic media does is expose this more clearly – we can see more clearly how people use information, not just to understand the world, but to navigate it, to position themselves within it, and to connect with others.

-For behavioural science, this means the challenge is more demanding.
-The task is not limited to understanding how individuals process information or how biases distort judgment.
+For behavioural science, this means the task is not limited to understanding how individuals process information or how biases distort judgment.
 Instead, it is about understanding how our shared realities are assembled through social interaction, how they are stabilised within networks, and how they become actionable through shared narratives and symbols, such as deepfakes.
 In a sense, then, deepfakes are not simply a problem to be corrected or contained; they are a signal of a wider changing knowledge environment.